Casewise and Cellwise Robust Multilinear Principal Component Analysis: Real Data Examples

 The Dog Walker data (\url{https://www.wisdom.weizmann.ac.il/~vision/SpaceTimeActions.html}) consists of surveillance video data of a man walking his dog.
 The video was filmed using a static camera and consists of $54$ colored frames.
 Each frame has $(144 \times 180)$ pixels and is stored using the RGB (Red, Green, Blue) color model.
 For the sake of computation time, every frame is down-sampled by image decimation such that it has $(72 \times 90)$ pixels.
 The upper row of Figure~\ref{fig:DogWalker_Reconst_DataFrames} shows four frames from the video.

-This data set can be represented as a collection of $3$-order tensors, where the first two modes correspond to the pixel space, while the third mode corresponds to the color space.
+This dataset can be represented as a collection of $3$-order tensors, where the first two modes correspond to the pixel space, while the third mode corresponds to the color space.
 We approximate the data tensors according to the following decomposition

-Here, $\mathbf{V}^{\text{ col}}$ denotes the projection matrix for the color space. $\mathbf{V}^{\text{ v}}$ and $\mathbf{V}^{\text{ h}}$ denote the projection matrices for the vertical axis and horizontal axis of the pixel space, respectively.
+Here, $\mathbf{V}^{\text{ col}}$ denotes the projection matrix for the color space, whereas $\mathbf{V}^{\text{ v}}$ and $\mathbf{V}^{\text{ h}}$ denote the projection matrices for the vertical axis and horizontal axis of the pixel space, respectively.
 The ranks are chosen equal to $(1,1,1)$ based on a plot of the cumulative eigenvalues as explained in Section~\ref{sec:rank}.
 See Section~\ref{app:addDogRes} of the Supplementary Material for more details.

 In Figure~\ref{fig:DogWalker_Reconst_DataFrames}, the observed frames are compared to the fitted frames using ROMPCA.
 It can immediately be seen that the man walking the dog does not appear anymore on the fitted frames.
 In this setting, the man walking his dog is successfully identified as outlying as it is the only part that significantly changes in the successive frames.